engeir/hack-md-notes/volcano-ensemble-waveforms.md

 ## Comparing normalized time series

-If we now normalize all time series by dividing by the integral over the whole time series, where we first shift all time series so that the equilibrium temperature is at zero, we get the plot shown below.
+If we now normalize all the time series by dividing by the integral over the whole time series, where we first shift all the time series so that the equilibrium temperature is at zero, we get the plot shown below.

-![Medium (blue and full), medium-plus (orage and dotted) and strong (green dashed) overlaid.
-The black plots are the medians across the four participant ensemble, while the coloured shading cover the 5th to the 95th percentile](https://raw.githubusercontent.com/engeir/hack-md-notes/91302ea7b928b6a0072972295f121a76536bef7a/assets/pic/volcano-ensemble-waveforms/compare-waveform-integrate.png
+![Medium (blue and full), medium-plus (orange and dotted) and strong (green dashed) overlaid.
+The black plots are the medians across the four participant ensemble, while the coloured shading covers the 5th to the 95th percentile](https://raw.githubusercontent.com/engeir/hack-md-notes/91302ea7b928b6a0072972295f121a76536bef7a/assets/pic/volcano-ensemble-waveforms/compare-waveform-integrate.png
-"Medium (blue and full), medium-plus (orage and dotted) and strong (green dashed) overlaid.
-The black plots are the medians across the four participant ensemble, while the coloured shading cover the 5th to the 95th percentile")
+"Medium (blue and full), medium-plus (orange and dotted) and strong (green dashed) overlaid.
+The black plots are the medians across the four participant ensemble, while the coloured shading covers the 5th to the 95th percentile")

 ![Same as above, but scaled by the maximum value](https://raw.githubusercontent.com/engeir/hack-md-notes/91302ea7b928b6a0072972295f121a76536bef7a/assets/pic/volcano-ensemble-waveforms/compare-waveform-max.png